s3rius/obsidian/docs/Python/How to start a python project.md

 $ poetry install
 ```

-This command creates virtual environment and installs dependencies from the `pyproject.toml` file.
-If you want install dependencies only for runtime you can add `--no-dev`.
+This command creates a virtual environment and installs dependencies from the `pyproject.toml` file.
+If you want to install dependencies only for the runtime you can add `--no-dev`.
 ## Packaging and publishing on pypi
 It's really simple.

-Let's add a function in the project.
+Let's add a function to the project.
 ```python
 # new_proj/main.py
 def ab_problem(a: int, b: int) -> int: